 “It requires greater environmental sensitivity, imagination, and a different kind of leadership than continuing to operate well in as stable environment.”

 There you have it.
-In 1983, McKinsey knew that change leadership hinged on understanding and interpreting the internal and external conditions (‘environmental sensitivity’).
+In 1983, McKinsey knew that change leadership hinged on understanding and interpreting the internal and external conditions (‘environmental sensitivity’, which today is sometimes described as ‘market intimacy’).

 Phillips believed this new style of leadership could be learned: